CollapseLauncher/Collapse/SECURITY.md

 # Security Policy

 ## Supported Versions
-Due to frequent breaking changes from the HoYoverse/Cognosphere regarding game repair indexes, cache files, update zip files, etc. we can only support any latest Collapse version, be it either from Stable or Preview branch.
+Due to frequent breaking changes from the HoYoverse/Cognosphere regarding update functionality (game repair indexes, cache files, compressed update packages, etc.), we can only guarantee support the latest Stable & Preview versions of Collapse.
-Additionally, due to major changes that happened on the Collapse, we cannot support any version below 1.69.0 and should be updated ASAP to latest version, either with in-build updater, or by reinstalling Collapse Launcher manually (if the built-in launcher fails to update from such old version of Collapse).
+Additionally, due to major rework in Collapse update infrastructure, any versions of Collapse prior to 1.69.0 **is not supported** and should be updated ASAP to the latest version.
+This could be done by either using the new built-in updater or by doing a clean install of Collapse.

 | Version   | Supported          |
 | -------   | ------------------ |
 | >=1.69.0  | :white_check_mark: |